 Decisions Made by Voting

+But interestingly, when the decision was made by voting, the resource was sustained.
 Why?
-A majority of co-operators nearly always restrained the defectors.
+Because a majority of co-operators nearly always restrained the defectors.

 This interesting study reminded me of the Kyoto protocol, where some major countries said “I’m not going to reduce my carbon emissions if the other countries aren’t all going to too” (I always thought it sounded like kids in a schoolyard).